SAFE POOLS HAVE RULES

 10. Although the YMCA staff recommends that bathing caps be used, if a person's hair is longer than the neckline; his/her hair must be tied back.

 11. Regulation bathing suits must be worn.
 Male bathing suits must be worn above the knee.
 No t-shirts, no jeans and no cut-offs.
+Underwear and sports bras are not acceptable for bathing suits.

 12. No gum is allowed in the pool facility.